niuers/python/objects.md

 # Inheritance
-* Java doesn't have multiple inheritance, but Java supports multiple inheritance of interfaces.
+* Java doesn't have **multiple inheritance**, but Java supports **multiple inheritance of interfaces**.
 Except that Java interfaces cannot have state—a key distinction.
-* Scala implements traits.
-Other languages supporting traits are the latest stable versions of PHP and Groovy, and the under-construction languages Rust and Perl 6—so it’s fair to say that traits are trendy as I write this.
+* Scala implements **traits**, so are the latest PHP and Groovy, and the under-construction languages Rust and Perl 6—so it’s fair to say that traits are trendy.
-* Ruby offers an original take on multiple inheritance: it does not support it, but introduces mixins as a language feature.
+* Ruby offers an original take on multiple inheritance: it does not support it, but introduces **mixins** as a language feature.
 A Ruby class can include a module in its body, so the methods defined in the module become part of the class implementation.
 This is a “pure” form of mixin, with no inheritance involved, and it’s clear that a Ruby mixin has no influence on the type of the class where it’s used.
 This provides the benefits of mixins, while avoiding many of its usual problems.
-* Go has no inheritance at all, but it implements interfaces in a way that resembles a static form of duck typing (see Soapbox for more about this).
-Julia avoids the terms “classes” and has only “types.”
+* Go has no inheritance at all, but it implements interfaces in a way that resembles a static form of duck typing.
+Julia avoids the terms “classes” and has only “types”.
 * Julia has a type hierarchy but subtypes cannot inherit structure, only behaviors, and only abstract types can be subtyped.
-In addition, Julia methods are implemented using multiple dispatch
+In addition, Julia methods are implemented using multiple dispatch.

 ## Subclassing Built-In Types Is Tricky
 * The code of the built-ins (written in C) does not call special methods overridden by user-defined classes.